burnoutband/kubernetes-training/docs/day1/02_kops.md

    PATH="$HOME/bin:$PATH"
    ```

-### Exercise 3: Creating a state store
+1. Create a state store

-1. Run the following command and replace `<unique value>` with your username or other.
+    Run the following command and replace `<unique value>` with your username or other.

     ```console
     gsutil mb gs://kubernetes-<unique value>/
     ```
     Here we are creating a GCP bucket to store the cluster configuration for kops

-### Exercise 4: Creating the cluster configuration
+1. Create the cluster configuration

-1. Run the following commands - remember to replace `<unique value>` with what you used in the previous step.
+   Run the following commands - remember to replace `<unique value>` with what you used in the previous step.

    ```console
    PROJECT=`gcloud config get-value project`